TimoBolkart/TEMPEH/README.md

 TEMPEH predicts 3D faces from multi-view images in two stages, a coarse stage followed by a geometry refinement.
 We provide testing and training codes for TEMPEH.
+TEMPEH was tested and trained on a compute unit with a NVIDIA A100-SXM 80 GB GPU and 16 CPU cores.

 <details>
 <summary>Testing</summary>

+Testing TEMPEH requieres about 10 GB of GPU memory.

 **Step 1: Coarse stage inference**
 ```
 python tester/test_global.py \